14790897/Jekyll-pages.github.io/_posts/2023-06-21-TheImportanceofHavinganEmergencyFund.md

 ---
-title: The Importance of Having an Emergency Fund
+title: "The Importance of Having an Emergency Fund"
 date: 2023-06-21
 layout: single
 categories: lifestyle